-Number plates (also known as licence plates) should show your vehicle registration number correctly.
-You can’t rearrange letters or numbers, or alter them so that they’re hard to read.
+Number plates (also known as licence plates) must show your registration number correctly.
+You cannot rearrange letters or numbers, or alter them so that they’re hard to read.

-You could be fined up to £1,000 and your car will fail its MOT test if you drive with incorrectly displayed number plates.
+You could be fined up to £1,000 and your vehicle will fail its MOT test if you drive with incorrectly displayed number plates.

 The current vehicle registration number format was introduced in 2001.
 It consists of:

-- 2 letters (these refer to the office where the number was issued)
+- 2 letters (these refer to the region in the country where your vehicle was first registered)

 - 2 numbers (these tell you when it was issued)

 You can get theft-resistant number plates - these make it harder for someone to remove them from your vehicle quickly and reuse them.
 Ask your local car dealer or registered number plate supplier for more information.